emilydolson/phylotrackpy/README.md

 ### Julia

-A phylogeny tracker [writting in Julia](https://github.com/jarbus/PhylogeneticTrees.jl/tree/master) is also available.
+A phylogeny tracker [written in Julia](https://github.com/jarbus/PhylogeneticTrees.jl/tree/master) is also available.

 ## Features